Mohammadjamiu/tahugo_updated/content/how-to-tech/where-is-the-best-place-to-put-the-script-tag.md

 ---
-title: Where is the best place to put the script tag?
+title: Where Is the Best Place To Put an HTML Script Tag?
 slug: where is the best place to put the script tag
 postdate: April 30, 2023
 description: Place both inline scripts and external scripts at the bottom of the